Provincial Métis Youth Forum

 The overall goal of the Forum is to enhance each attendee’s leadership and employment skills and offers Youth delegates the opportunity to learn more about themselves and their culture.
 Past workshops have included- An Introduction to Culinary Arts, the FirstHost Tourism Program, Building Skills for Self-Awareness, Managing Conflict, First Aid CPR Level C, Finding Work in the 21st Century, Healthy Eating 101, Miyo Machihowin: Good Health, as well as a variety of cultural workshops like Ask an Elder, bead looming, porcupine quilling and more.

-Watch the Proud of Our Skills Métis Youth Forum Video:
+Watch the Proud of Our Skills Métis Youth Forum Video from 2016:

 Unified Aboriginal Youth Collective